brianglass/anastasis/files/15aug noted.md

 ------------------------------------------------------------------------

 <a href="#_ftnref1" id="_ftn1"><span class="MsoFootnoteReference"> <span style="font-size: 10.0pt; font-family: Palatino Linotype">[1]</span></span></a><span style="font-family: Palatino Linotype"> The texts of the feast are based, for the most part, on the apocryphal accounts of the Dormition, of which the most important is the Greek account, attributed to St John the Divine.
 All the texts state clearly that the Mother of God died a natural death, but that her body was subsequently raised to the glory of heaven.
 In the Greek account after three days, but in the Coptic after some six months.
-The story of the ApostlesÂ’ being brought to Bethlehem on clouds from the ends of the earth is in the Greek account.
+The story of the Apostles’ being brought to Bethlehem on clouds from the ends of the earth is in the Greek account.
 The account in the Synaxarion also contains elements that are found in the Latin account.
-The cryptic allusion to the event in Dionysius the AreopagiteÂ’s *De Divinis Nominibus* 3 \[PG3 681-3\] has also influenced some texts.</span>
+The cryptic allusion to the event in Dionysius the Areopagite’s *De Divinis Nominibus* 3 \[PG3 681-3\] has also influenced some texts.</span>